SEG4910CapstoneProject/crh-developer-environment/README.md

 4. crh-CyberReportHub-Site
 5. crh-enrichment-api
 6. crh-rest-api
 7. crh-email-service
+8. mailhog
-8. crh-web-scraping (it is fine if this service output log errors, just make sure to stop it when it's done if it doesnt shutdown on its own.)
+9. crh-web-scraping (it is fine if this service output log errors, just make sure to stop it when it's done if it doesnt shutdown on its own.)
-9. crh-feature-extractor
+10. crh-feature-extractor
-10. crh-article-enricher
+11. crh-article-enricher
-11. crh-report-generator
+12. crh-report-generator

 You may access the site on `localhost:80`.